 User Control and Consent

-Privacy laws and regulations create a new awareness of access to Personally Identifiable Information.
+Privacy laws and regulations create a new awareness of access to personally identifiable information (PII).
 These laws and regulations have driven the concept of data ownership and consent by customers, employees, or patients.
-Data owners expect to be in control of their personal information, and in many cases, laws and regulations mandate this.
+Data owners expect to be in control of their personal information, and in many cases, laws and regulations are mandating this.
 Several technological platforms have begun to spring up to fill this data ownership gap.
 Solutions like User-Managed Access, by Kantara Initiative, have made their way in the new access paradigms.
-Facilitated by the further development of protocols like OAuth, implementation of the concepts is made easier.10
+Facilitated by the further development of protocols like OAuth, implementation of the concepts is made easier.
+10

-Mainstream Access Control methods are not able to deliver the growing need for ﬂexible access control in a changing world.
+Mainstream access control methods are not able to deliver the growing need for ﬂexible access control in a changing world.
 Modern access governance requires modern access control methods.
-There is a clear need for Dynamic Access Control.
-Interestingly, the tools are becoming available, and implementation need not interfere with the current best practices, Adaptive Authentication, and PBAC can be added to an existing identity and access architecture.
+There is a clear need for dynamic access control.
+Interestingly, the tools are becoming available, and implementation need not interfere with the current best practices: adaptive authentication, and PBAC can be added to an existing identity and access architecture.
 It takes some planning, based on a roadmap.
-And of course, it requires implementing elements of access.
+And of course, it requires implementing elements of access governance.

 |2021-04-19||Author affiliation change|

 |2021-09-30||Updated definition for authentication|

 |2022-12-15||V4 published: clarification to Policy Engine definition; minor editorial updates|

 Wikipedia contributors, "Classified information," Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Classified_information&oldid=1120242140 (accessed November 24, 2022). ↩